mamurak/os-mlops/odh-kfp-modelmesh.md

     * `s3_endpoint_url`: your S3 endpoint URL such as `http://s3.openshift-storage.svc.cluster.local`
     * `s3_accesskey`: S3 access key with bucket creation permissions, for example value of `AWS_ACCESS_KEY_ID` in secret `noobaa-admin` in project `openshift-storage`.
     * `s3_secret_key`: corresponding S3 secret key, for example value of `AWS_SECRET_ACCESS_KEY_ID` in secret `noobaa-admin` in project `openshift-storage`.
-    * `ops_repo_location`: the git URL of your ops repo fork.
-    * `git_user`: git user with RW permissions to your ops repo fork.
-Omit if using token-based authentication.
-    * `git_password`: password or RW token for git user.

 # Run the pipeline